aisuhua/mysql-notes/mysql_crash_course/README.md

 # 触发器
-create trigger newtest after insert on test for each row select 'Insert new row.' into @text insert into test values ('suhua', 'lala', 20, 'su') select @test
+create trigger newtest after insert on test for each row select 'Insert new row.' into @test insert into test values ('suhua', 'lala', 20, 'su') select @test